 No pressure for it to be long term!
 Communicating your availability is all that is asked.

 During Summer 2020, we hosted a Recent Graduate Essay Contest and were very inspired by our newest members.
 They shared with us how their priorities have changed and how they felt being inducted into Phi Beta Kappa during this unique time.
 Thank you to the 30+ members that participated.
 It was a challenge to pick our finalists with so many wonderful essays to chose from.
 Congratulations to our winners!

 We have selected one (1) finalist and four (4) semi-finalists.

-Our finalist will have their essay published in The Key Reporter, be awarded $500 and have their essay published on our website.
-Our semi-finalists will also have their essays published on our website.
-We will post the essays this fall.
+Our finalist had their essay published in The Key Reporter, has been awarded $500 and has their essay published on our Time Capsule.
+Our semi-finalists also have their essays published on our Time Capsule.